gisel-uninorte/SimpleDistributionPowerFlow.jl/README.md

 ## Examples
-Full configuration files for IEEE-4, IEEE-13, IEEE-34 and IEEE-123 node test feeders are in `/examples` directory.
+Full configuration files for selected IEEE node test feeders are in `/examples` directory.

 ***Special features***:
 This package graphs the grid topology even if there is no `bus_coords.csv` file, it also calculates the graph in case of missing or duplicate bus information: